MohamedYaqoob/Minesweeper/README.md

 ### **_Technologies Used_**

-- flexbox or grid (or both)
+- Html
-- camelCase
+- CSS
-- dark mode
+- js

 ---